 Testing support for child care programs

-The Wisconsin Department of Health Services (DHS) is pleased to support COVID-19 testing in child care programs.
+The DHS is pleased to support COVID-19 testing in child care programs.
 This testing support is subject to the availability of testing supplies and is intended to complement other COVID-19 prevention efforts.
 Participation in the program is voluntary.

 Close contact: being within 6 feet of another person for at least 15 minutes or more.